populationgenomics/test_workflows_shared/README.md

 - Enforcement of consistent naming conventions aligned with CPG standards.
 - Automated package and dependency updates using Renovate.
-- Dependency management facilitated by uv.
+- Dependency management facilitated by setuptools and pip-tools.

 By combining rigorous testing capabilities with a standardised development framework, tests_workflows_shared ensures high-quality pipeline development and fosters a cohesive developer experience.

 ## Key Features

-* Uses `uv` to manage dependencies
+* Uses `pyproject.toml` to manage dependencies
 * Uses `renovate` for package upgrades
 * Uses `analysis-runner` to run the test workflow
 * The `jobs` and `stages` are defined in separate files: